Cooking with Wine the Thyroid-Healthy Way

 When it comes to cooking with wine, if it fits your personal needs, goals, and guidelines, go for it!
 If not, it's probably best to avoid it.

-Adding a spritz of lemon juice, vinegar, or another acidic ingredient can replace the wine in most recipes.
-But Julia's famous Boeuf Bourguignon, with almost an entire bottle of red?
-Not so much.
+Adding a spritz of lemon juice, vinegar, or another acidic ingredient can replace white wine in most recipes.
+For red wine, beef broth often works as a substitute, with perhaps a splash of balsamic or red wine vinegar for acidity.

-If wine is a hard NO for you, it's probably best to make something else in cases where wine is one of the primary ingredients, not just a splash.
+If wine is a hard NO for you, it's probably best to make something else in cases where wine is one of the primary ingredients.

 Anything that can help us continue to make our favorite recipes, using our favorite ingredients, while still supporting our health goals is a good thing in my book!
 I hope this exploration into wine and cooking with wine has helped make your thyroid-healthy diet and lifestyle easier, healthier, and more delicious!